-In our experience working with companies to administer COBRA plans to their populations, we have seen first-hand the positive impact of correctly understanding COBRA guidelines on topics like:
+In our experience working with companies to administer a COBRA plan to their populations, we have seen first-hand the positive impact of correctly understanding COBRA guidelines on topics like:

-- How many employees does it take to be required to provide COBRA?
+- How many employees does it take to be required to provide a COBRA plan?